Tenant Release Pipelines

 echo "Snapshot $(params.snapshot)"

-If you write a good reusable release pipeline, please submit it to our catalog so others can use it.
+If you write a good reusable release pipeline, please submit it to our community catalog, so others can use it.

 Final pipeline